After so much hype, Realme has finally launched its new mid-range smartphone, the 9 Pro Plus, in the Indian market.

 But we can accept it because the 9 Pro Plus has an AMOLED display, the refresh rate is only 90Hz, and the chipset is power efficient (6nm).

 All the components used here are not so power-hungry.
-Hence you will comfortably get one day of battery life.
+Hence you should comfortably get one day of battery life.

-The battery is good, but the 5000 mAh battery would have been even nicer.
+So overall, the battery life is just decent, but the 5000 mAh battery would have been even nicer.

 Glossy back with Platic Frame